lavint/FinTech-Python/sql/README.md

 Create a report for fraudulent transactions of some top customers of the firm.
 To achieve this task, perform a visual data analysis of fraudulent transactions using Pandas, Plotly Express, hvPlot, and SQLAlchemy to create the visualizations.

-* Verify if there are any fraudulent transactions in the history of two of the most important customers of the firm.
-For privacy reasons, you only know that their cardholders' IDs are 18 and 2.
+* Verify if there are any fraudulent transactions in the history of two of cardholders' IDs 18 and 2.

   * Using hvPlot, create a line plot representing the time series of transactions over the course of the year for each cardholder.
 In order to compare the patterns of both cardholders, create a line plot containing both lines.